Amihaeseisergiu/DBMS/README.md

-# DMS
+# DBMS
-Laboratories and homeworks for the DMS course
+Laboratories and homeworks for the DBMS course